 Becoming a new parent can be both an exciting and terrifying time.
 Not only does everything in your life change in an instant, but now you have another life to protect.
 One of the most responsible acts you can take as a new parent is planning for the future.
-Even though it may be a tough conversation to have, you should consider deciding how to best care for your child if one, or both of you, pass away unexpectedly.
-Life insurance is a great way to ensure that your child’s future will be financially secure, but knowing what insurance to purchase can be tricky.
-This guide will provide you a brief overview on the best life insurance for new parents.
+Even though it may be a tough conversation to have, you may want to consider how to financially care for your child if you and/or your spouse were to pass away unexpectedly.
+For some families, life insurance is a great way to ensure that your child’s future will be financially secure, but knowing what insurance to purchase can be tricky.
+Researching your options with Bankrate can help you find the best life insurance for new parents.

 What type of life insurance is recommended for new parents?

-Life insurance policies can be broken down into two main types — term life and permanent life.
 Term life insurance is coverage that exists for a specified term limit and will provide a death benefit to the beneficiary if the named insured dies during that term.
-Term insurance is a popular choice among new parents because it can be purchased for a set number of years (usually up to 30) to cover the length of time it takes to reach certain milestones, such as paying off a mortgage or a child graduating high school.
+Term life insurance is a popular choice among new parents because it can be purchased for a set number of years (usually up to 30) to cover the length of time it takes to reach certain milestones, such as paying off a mortgage or a child graduating high school or college.

-Term life insurance is also usually more affordable than permanent insurance and the premium will not increase through the length of the term.
-The downside is that once the term runs out, you will no longer have any life insurance and renewing the term can be costly.
-There are several instances when term life policies might be beneficial for new parents.
+Term life insurance is typically much cheaper than permanent life insurance.
+The downside is that once the term runs out, you will no longer have any life insurance unless you have a convertible policy and renewing the term can be costly.
+There are several instances when term life insurance policies might benefit new parents.

 - When a household relies on a single income, new parents may be able to purchase a larger amount of coverage at a lower price.

-- If you are younger, you will likely invest into your retirement during your working years so if your children are grown, you will not expect to need insurance once your policy has expired.
+- If you are younger, you will likely invest in your retirement during your working years so that, when your children are grown, you will not expect to need insurance once your policy has expired.

 Permanent life insurance

-Permanent life insurance coverage that exists until the name insured dies, no matter the age.
-There are several different types of permanent life insurance including universal life (which can include market-influenced variable values), final expense life (which provides coverage exclusively for burial expenses), and whole life.
+Permanent life insurance offers coverage that exists until the name insured dies, no matter the age (under most circumstances).
+There are several different types of permanent life insurance, including universal life (which can include market-influenced variable values), final expense life (which provides coverage exclusively for burial expenses), and whole life.
 On top of the actual death benefit, a whole life policy can accumulate cash value from premium payments that can be withdrawn or loaned to the insured.
-Additionally, once a policy is purchased, your rate is locked in for life.
+Additionally, once a policy is purchased, your rate is locked in for the policy’s life.
 However, because this policy is almost guaranteed to pay out, it is usually more expensive.

-- If you imagine that you will need life insurance longer than a specified term, it is best to lock in your premium rate before you get older, or develop any health conditions that could make your premium unaffordable.
+- If you think you will need life insurance longer than a specified term, it is best to lock in your premium rate before you get older or develop any health conditions that could make your premium unaffordable.

 Best life insurance for new parents

-When you are ready to purchase a policy, it is imperative to choose the right company.
-While getting a life insurance quote for new parents can be a great point of comparison, analyzing factors such as customer reviews, policies offered and consumer ratings are other priorities that may help you determine which are the best life insurance companies.
-Here are a few national providers that may be worth considering on the basis of these factors:
+When you are ready to purchase a policy, you’ll likely be on the hunt for the right life insurance company for you and your family.
+Most life insurance companies will offer you similar premiums for the same policy type, so analyzing factors such as customer reviews, policies offered and consumer ratings may help you determine which are the best life insurance companies for you.
+Here are a few national providers that we think may be worth considering based on these factors that our team researched:

 |Company||Life insurance policy highlights|